maykinmedia/objects-api/docs/index.rst

 Documentation
 =============

-The :ref:`Objects API` and the Objecttypes API are two components that complement each other.
-The :ref:`Objecttypes API` holds the object definitions for objects that can be stored in the Objects API.
-Together they provide a powerful way to create and store any kind of object.
+Open Objecten consists of two API's.
+The :ref:`Objecttypes API` & the :ref:`Objects API`.
+The Objecttypes api contains the object definitions and the Objects API the instances.

 Designed in line with the `Common Ground`_ model, they can be used by other APIs that need to store object specific data.

-Both the Objects API and the Objecttypes API are and only use :ref:`introduction_open-source`.
+Open Objecten is and only uses :ref:`introduction_open-source`.

 .. _`Common Ground`: https://commonground.nl/